wayanadiitm/astro/src/content/projects/project-06.md

 ---
-title: HealthCore AI
+title: HealthAccess
 author: Dr. Rachel Zhang
+description: An accessible healthcare management system designed for patients with various disabilities to independently manage their medical care
 ---

 ## Project Overview

-HealthCore AI revolutionizes medical diagnostics by analyzing patient data across multiple dimensions - from genomics to real-time biometrics.
-The platform provides early disease detection and personalized treatment recommendations while maintaining strict HIPAA compliance.
+HealthAccess revolutionizes healthcare management by making medical information and services accessible to all patients.
+The platform provides multiple interaction methods including voice commands, high-contrast modes, and simplified interfaces, ensuring patients with disabilities can independently manage their healthcare.

 ## Technical Challenges

-The biggest challenge was creating a system that could process diverse medical data types while maintaining patient privacy.
-We implemented a federated learning approach that allows the AI to learn from distributed datasets without exposing sensitive information.
+The biggest challenge was creating an interface that worked seamlessly with various assistive technologies while maintaining HIPAA compliance.
+We implemented a flexible accessibility layer that adapts to different user needs while ensuring secure access to sensitive medical information.

 ## Testimonial

-> "HealthCore AI has transformed our diagnostic capabilities.
-We're catching conditions months earlier than before, and the personalized treatment recommendations have significantly improved patient outcomes."
+> "HealthAccess has transformed how I manage my medical care.
+As someone with limited mobility, I can now schedule appointments, review test results, and communicate with my doctors independently."
 >
-> - Dr. Sarah Chen, Chief of Medicine, Metropolitan Hospital
+> - Sarah Chen, Patient Advocate

-Currently expanding into rare disease identification and developing specialized modules for pediatric care.
+Currently expanding into telemedicine accessibility features and developing specialized interfaces for cognitive disabilities.